-After treatment for skin cancer ends, talk with your doctor about developing a follow-up care plan.
 This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.
-An important part of your follow-up care will be regular screening for new skin cancers, which should include whole body skin examinations by a health care professional.
-This is because many people treated for one skin cancer later develop other skin cancers.
+An important part of your follow-up care will be regular screening for new skin cancers, which should include whole-body skin examinations by a health care professional.
+This is because many people treated for one skin cancer develop other skin cancers later.

-People recovering from skin cancer are encouraged to follow established guidelines for good health, such as maintaining a healthy weight, not smoking, eating a balanced diet, and having recommended cancer screening tests.
-Talk with your doctor to develop a plan that is best for your needs.
-Moderate physical activity can help rebuild your strength and energy level.
-Your doctor can help you create an appropriate exercise plan based upon your needs, physical abilities, and fitness level.
-Learn more about the next steps to take in survivorship , including making positive lifestyle changes .
+People recovering from skin cancer are encouraged to follow established guidelines for good health, such as not smoking, limiting alcohol, eating well, and managing stress.
+Regular physical activity can help rebuild your strength and energy level.
+Your health care team can help you create an appropriate exercise plan based upon your needs, physical abilities, and fitness level.
+Learn more about making healthy lifestyle choices .